rachelfernandesa22117-stack/ClimateScope/Reports/Milestone3_Final_Project_Report.md

 ```

 ### 3. Add the Dataset
-Place `GlobalWeatherRepository.csv` in the project root directory, or update the file path in `app.py` where `pd.read_csv()` is called to match your local path.
+Download `GlobalWeatherRepository.csv` from [Kaggle](https://www.kaggle.com/) and place it in the project root directory.
+The app expects the file at the root level — if `pd.read_csv()` in `app.py` contains a hardcoded path, replace it with `"GlobalWeatherRepository.csv"` to use the project root location.

 ### 4. Run the Streamlit App
 ```bash